Py-AMS/pyams-form/src/pyams_form/doctests/security.rst

  - if an edit permission is defined on the form, this permission will be required to get access to form's input mode; otherwise, the form will be in display mode

- - a (multi-)adapter to :py:class:`pyams_form.interfaces.form.IFormContextPermissionChecker` can
+ - a (multi-)adapter to :py:class:`pyams_form.interfaces.form.IViewContextPermissionChecker` can
    be defined, for context, request and form or only for context; this adapter, if any, will return the permission required to get access to form in edit mode.

-Add form generally don't implement a specific edit permission, as getting access to form is enough; edit form can implement more complex rules using *IFormContextPermissionChecker* adapters, notably when form's content is using an update workflow.
+Add form generally don't implement a specific edit permission, as getting access to form is enough; edit form can implement more complex rules using *IViewContextPermissionChecker* adapters, notably when form's content is using an update workflow.

   >>> from pyramid.testing import setUp, tearDown